MuddyThunder1040/aws-topology/cassandra/README.md

-# Cassandra 4-Node Cluster with Terraform + Docker
+# Cassandra Multi-Node Cluster with Terraform + Docker

-This Terraform configuration deploys a 4-node Cassandra cluster using Docker on your local Ubuntu laptop.
+This Terraform configuration deploys a configurable multi-node Cassandra cluster using Docker on your local Ubuntu laptop.

+## Features

+- **Dynamic node count**: Create 1 to 10 Cassandra nodes
+- **Persistent storage**: Each node has its own Docker volume
+- **Automatic networking**: All nodes connected via Docker bridge network
+- **Seed node**: First node acts as the cluster seed
+- **Port mapping**: Sequential ports (9042, 9043, 9044, ...)

 ## Prerequisites